Student Services Director: Christina Ziga-Budd

-Responsibilities of the Special Services Department
+Responsibilities of the Student Services Department

 The Department of Special Services in the Springfield Local School District is responsible for many aspects of the day-to-day operations of the schools.
 Some of the services that are supervised by our department include: special education classrooms, special education tutors, developmental preschool services, school psychology, speech/language therapy, occupational therapy, physical therapy, school nursing, work-study programs and counseling services.
 Some additional duties include overseeing students placed in out-of-district placements, alternative school placements, home instruction, home schooling, homeless children and the juvenile court system.